zfoh/HaskellerZ/meetups/2018-09-16-nyc-tdd-unification/slides/tdd_unif.md

 =========

 - TDD
   - works for writing testable code that is tested
   - no replacement for understanding the problem domain
 - testing
-  - sampling bias is real
+  - sampling bias is real => use unit tests and property based tests
   - incomplete specifications leave room for wrong implementations
 - implementing unification algorithms requires diligence and care